- Bachelor's Degree

 Applying to the Program

-In the context of the Baptist Health Sciences University mission, the Population Health Program educates students through diverse, interprofessional and service experiences that are integral toward improving the health and well-being in the community.
+In the context of the Baptist Health Sciences University mission, the Public Health Program educates students through diverse, interprofessional and service experiences that are integral toward improving the health and well-being in the community.

 - Formulate healthcare needs assessments based on epidemiological data.